 Mortgage Q&A: “What is home equity?”

-You’ve probably heard the phrase “home equity” thrown around, likely during a commercial urging you to pull the equity out of your home using a home equity line of credit (HELOC).
+You’ve probably heard the phrase “home equity” get thrown around, likely during a fast-paced radio or TV commercial urging you to pull the equity out of your home NOW!

 Current property value: $500,000

 Existing liens: $350,000 first mortgage, $100,000 second mortgage

 In the scenario above, you’d have total outstanding liens of $450,000 on a property currently worth $500,000.

 The $50,000 difference would be your home equity, or actual ownership in the home.

 The remainder is made up of loans, and one could argue that the bank is the one who owns that portion of the property since they could technically take it in the event of foreclosure.